 The Center has a proud history of convening conferences and workshops related to our research.
 From wind energy to contract livestock production, garden policy to new farmers, food policy councils to climate change and agriculture, the Center is continually forward looking to identify, understand, and develop farmer focused legal and policy solutions to make food and agriculture more sustainable industries.

 Since its inception, the Center has been directed by Professor Neil Hamilton.
-Currently on staff are Associate Director, Jennifer Zwagerman and Policy & Outreach Projects Manager, Anna Jordan.
+Currently on staff is Associate Director, Jennifer Zwagerman.